 Here is what I’ve learned from living my life of broken-heartedness.
 Hope is a combination of:

 - having the tenacity and perseverance to pursue them

 - believing that worthiness is your birthright.

-As Dr. Brene Brown has taught me, hope is Plan B.
+As Dr. Brene Brown and her research has taught me, hope is Plan B.

 Plan A has crushed me at times.
-But when I can make the decision (and this is a me thing not a God thing) to make a Plan B I have found hope.
+But when I can make the decision to make a Plan B I have found hope.
 Plan B may also crush me but I have chosen to set goals, my tenacity gives me room to change and revise those goals because deep down I know I’m worthy of having something good happen to me.

 I have a son in jail awaiting sentencing for 20 to 30 years.
 This was not my hope for him.
 This was not the practical plan we had given him to live a normal life.
 His plan though was to recidivate because (as of now) he is more comfortable being incarcerated and is more confident that God will use him behind bars.
 What???
 If I live in the failure of Plan A I’m going to continue to be crushed and most-likely will fill myself with self-doubt and “where did I go wrong?” thoughts.
 I have got to find a Plan B through this.
-Honestly, I’m not there yet.
 In my mind right now Plan B sounds like 20+ years of prison visits (a hard reality I already know from another son) and no grandchildren from this wonderful man.
 Maybe Plan C will be something entirely different.
 I choose to keep my goals, be tenacious to the end because I know God loves me and loves my son.
 I know God hates this pain and will redeem every bit of it.

 I may not know what this looks like now.
 But I trust the Promiser.
 So I have hope.